Not everyone who snores has sleep apnea, but most patients with sleep apnea, snore.

-If you snore loudly or wake to gasp for air throughout the night you should seek medical advice as soon as possible.
+If you snore loudly or wake up repeatedly gasping for air, you should seek medical advice as soon as possible.
 Early diagnosis may help prevent long-term health consequences such as stroke, hypertension, or a heart attack.

 Know The Signs of Sleep Apnea

 Obstructive Sleep Apnea is too commonly underdiagnosed.
 Ignoring the signs of sleep apnea can lead to serious health complications- OSA should be treated as soon as possible.
 Knowing the signs of OSA can help you seek treatment before OSA impacts your systemic health and quality of life.
 Drs.
 Dickert and Lynn work with your doctor or a local sleep specialist to help diagnose and treat your OSA.

 Common signs of sleep apnea are as follows:

 - Choking or gasping for air while sleeping

 Oral Appliance Therapy for OSA

 Our Charleston, SC area dentist office offers custom-fit oral appliance therapy for the treatment of OSA.
 Your West Ashley dentist will custom design an oral mouthpiece to the specifications of your bite for a comfortable fit and effective results.
 Oral sleep appliances are designed to align the jaw allowing the airway to remain open while asleep.